InformationSystemsFreiburg/image_segmentation_japan/README.md

 - if the requirements are not met:
   - detectron2 has a [similar tutorial](https://colab.research.google.com/drive/16jcaJoc6bCFAQ96jDe2HwtXj7BMD_-m5#scrollTo=8IRGo8d0qkgR) on Google Collab
   - Google Collab provides a Python programming environment with GPU support for free
+- for inferencing with a trained model on new data, you can also use a CPU, see [Inferencing on CPU](#inferencing-on-cpu))

 ## Installation (Windows)